-That said, the phasing out of internal combustion engine cars will lead to great job loss.
-But, a new industry will grow in its place with electric cars.
+And yes, the phasing out of internal combustion engine cars will cause great job loss.
+I get it.

 Electrical engineers need to design the power connection to these charging stations.
 Also, to research how to improve charging station tech.

-Further, charging stations that don’t connect to the power grid still need designers.
+What’s more, charging stations that don’t connect to the power grid still need designers.
 Imagine a charging station connected to solar panels and batteries.

-All in all, how many people do you know who don’t want faster, smarter, smaller, lighter, and cheaper devices?
+On that note, how many people do you know who don’t want faster, smarter, smaller, lighter, and cheaper devices?
 Few I would think.